kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/document-lifecycle.md

 ### Step 8 — The Indexer sends a FINISH event

-After a successful bulk operation, the Indexer sends a **`FINISH` event** to the event queue for each document in the batch — including our parent document.
+After a successful bulk operation, the Indexer sends a **`FINISH` event** to the event queue for each document in the batch — including our document.
 In distributed mode this event travels on the `{pipeline}_event_{runId}` Kafka topic, which is unique per run so that events from concurrent runs never interfere with each other.

 The Publisher's polling loop receives the FINISH event, looks up the document's ID in `docIdsToTrack`, and removes it.
-The parent document's lifecycle is complete.
+The document's lifecycle is complete.

-### Step 9 — The child Document completes its own lifecycle

-The child document follows the same path independently: picked up by a Worker, processed through pipeline stages (which may include generating an embedding for the chunk), placed on the indexing queue, batched and sent by the Indexer, and a **`FINISH` event** sent to the event queue.
-The Publisher removes the child's ID from its accounting ledger.

-### Step 10 — The Document is searchable
+### Step 9 — The Document is searchable

-A query against the search backend can now retrieve the parent document and each of its chunk children.
+The document has been accepted by the search backend.
+Once the backend makes it visible — via a scheduled commit in Solr, or after the refresh interval in Elasticsearch and OpenSearch — a query can retrieve it.
+Lucille does not issue commits; visibility timing is controlled entirely by the search backend's configuration.
 The enrichment performed during pipeline processing — the extracted text, the entity tags, the vector embedding — is available for full-text search, faceting, and semantic retrieval.

 ---